stabilityprotocol/docs/docs/developers/public_rpc.md

 ### Stability Testnet Access

-The Stability Public Testnet RPC facilitates blockchain reading and permits up to 20 transactions per address daily.
-Users requiring more transactions can obtain a free API key by visiting our [Getting Started page](./getting_started).
+The Stability Public Testnet RPC is read-only for the blockchain.
+Users looking to perform transactions should acquire a free API key as detailed on our [Getting Started page](./getting_started).

 - **RPC URL**: `https://rpc.testnet.stabilityprotocol.com/`
 - **Chain ID**: `20180427`